Undergraduate + Postgraduate

 - gain valuable skills in recognising and solving problems with the use of biotechnological applications, from deciding on appropriate analysis regimes, experimental hypothesis generation and testing, as well as generating solutions and their academic or commercial dissemination

-In your first three years, you will complete the Molecular Life Sciences (double major) and a semester of postgraduate study.
+In your first three years, you will complete the Molecular Life Sciences (extended major) and a semester of postgraduate study.
 You will then complete your selected specialisation in the Master of Biotechnology.
 Refer to the example study plan for more information.

 Work Integrated Learning